orbs-network/lokey/README.md

 ![LoKey](https://github.com/orbs-network/lokey/blob/main/src/images/lokey-logo2.png?raw=true)

-LoKey is a lightweight library using web native WebAuthn and Crypto APIs to authenticate and sign transactions with a private key stored securely in an enclave on the user's device.
+LoKey is a lightweight library using web native WebAuthn and Crypto APIs to authenticate and sign transactions with a private key stored securely in an enclave on the user's device for a browser session.

 LoKey also uses the browser's session storage to store insensitive data like the signer's public key.